Ephex2/gophercises/1.QuizGame/readme.md

 - Command-line tool to generate quizzes based on csv input files, defaults to problems.csv in this folder.
     - CSV files must not have headers.
 First column is a question, whereas the second column is an answer.
     - Answers should be integers.
+        - This could be revisited, but when implementing argument validation this seemed to be the simplest way.

 - Shuffle flag on the tool allows questions to be shuffled.